top of page

 Tactile and Kinesthetic Learning

 Finally, when children are exposed to outdoor time and play, tactile (touch) learning is encouraged.
-Nature provides all kinds of random and stimulating objects to manipulate, build and tinker with.
+Nature provides all kinds of random and stimulating objects to manipulate, build and tinker.
 Pinecones, stones, flowers, seeds, and even water are all articles children love to feel, build and create with; allowing their imaginations to run wild.
-Nothing is stagnant or fixed in nature and children learn to appreciate that fact.
-Tactile learners, learn by doing and nature offers plenty of opportunities to work with tangible objects.
+Nothing is stagnant or fixed in nature and children learn to appreciate the opportunity to work with moving parts.
+Tactile learners learn by doing and nature offers plenty of opportunities to work with tangible objects.

 Final Thoughts

-Finally, nature encourages and depends on kinesthetic learning or full body movement.
+Nature encourages and deepens kinesthetic learning.
 Children process new concepts through movement.
-Some children (I would argue most children) have a very difficult time conforming to an indoor learning environment, where they are asked to sit in a chair most of the day.
+Some children (I would argue most children) have a very difficult time conforming to an indoor learning environment where they are asked to sit in a chair most of the day.
 Forest playgroup is contrary to an indoor education.
 Our children were free to move about and roam in forest playgroup.
-They literally needed to move as they learned, which helped them digest new information.
-Children who are kinesthetic, enjoy activities that are hands-on and active in nature.
+They literally need to move as they learn, which helped them digest new information.
+Children who are kinesthetic by nature, enjoy activities that are hands-on, allowing them to make sense of the world around them.
 When our children were exposed to outdoor education, the topic of focus and/or lack of attention were never issues of discussion.
-They were not confined to a classroom, but rather had the vastness of the forest encouraging them to discover.
-There was a tremendous sense of freedom in that, which children appreciate and recognize.
+They did not feel the limitations of four walls in a classroom, but rather had the vastness of the forest to discover.
+The opportunities were endless and their freedom was their own.

 Helpful Resources: